Coronavirus Employees' Help

 The furlough scheme, which launched last spring, is specifically designed to help employers who are struggling to pay their staff as a result of coronavirus – for example, where restrictions force a business to part or fully close, or where employees are unable to carry out their work or have no work to do.
-This is how the scheme works:
+It's coming to a close imminently, but this is how the scheme until then:

-- Until 30 June an employee's furloughed wage will be covered entirely by the state.
-Employers will have to cover any pension and National Insurance costs though.
+- Until July an employee's furloughed wage was covered entirely by the state.
+Employers only needed to cover any pension and National Insurance costs.